eoinpinaqui/Measuring-Software-Engineering/README.md

 // Print the number 10
 print(10)
 ```
 The above code snippet has twenty physical SLOC and ten logical SLOC.
 This is a bad piece of code and the former is accepted as the correct way of performing this task.
 Therefore, when using SLOC as a metric to measure the productivity of software engineers, you are encouraging quantity over quality and perpetuating a copy-paste culture.
 This also discourages refactoring of code to make things easier and encourages meaningless comments that serve no purpose but to increase the SLOC metric.

+In higher-level languages like Java and Python, programmers can write more useful applications using fewer lines of code.
+Encouraging these programmers to increase the lines of code it should take to accomplish a task makes software systems more complex and harder to understand, making it harder to add features and fix bugs in the future.
+Ultimately, this leads to blockers in progress and is a waste of time and money.

 -----
 ### Bibliography